 - Tap General

-- Scroll the screen till the end Reset
+- Scroll the screen till the end Transfer or Reset iPhone or iPad

-- Tap Reset Network Settings. and then follow the on-screen instruction.
+- Tap Reset Network Settings. and then follow the on-screen instructions.

 Most of the after long time use of apple device, sometimes apple ask to authenticate the device with Apple IDs.
 Some iPad/iPhone users are ignoring this message and verification stay pending under the settings app.
 Due to this kind of situation, We unable to use some Apple services like FaceTime, iMessage, Backup Device, and more.
 Sign In Face Time on iPad,